 Solve the problem: Some reasons for denial are fixable with time and effort.
 If poor health is the problem, work with your doctor to see if you can address the issue.
 If it’s your driving record, go to driver’s training or wait until citations become too far in the past to concern insurers.
 Addressing the reason for denial may take time, but if you’re patient, you could later be approved for the coverage you need.

 Life insurance denial doesn’t mean it’s over

-An insurer may have denied you coverage, but that doesn't mean you can't get life insurance.
+An insurer may have denied you coverage, but that doesn't mean you can't get a life insurance policy.
 Depending on the reason for denial, moving forward may be as simple as applying with another company, seeking medical care, or just sitting tight for a little while.

-If you can’t wait that long for coverage, consider purchasing insurance for the meantime, even if it’s expensive or not exactly what you’re looking for.
-Short term policies, such as a two-year policy from Bestow, may be a good option.
-You could consider guaranteed issue life insurance because you can’t be turned down for this coverage, or a low death benefit, which could provide a better chance of approval.
+If you can’t wait that long for coverage, consider purchasing insurance for the meantime, even if the premiums are more expensive or the policy isn't exactly what you’re looking for.
+Short, term life insurance policies may be a good option.
+You could also consider guaranteed issue life insurance because you can’t be turned down for this coverage, or a low death benefit, which could provide a better chance of approval.

 To prevent life insurance application denials, work with a licensed insurance agent who can find the right policy for your unique situation.
 Start by getting quotes from multiple insurers.